The Best of Judas Priest: Living After Midnight

 The Best of Judas Priest: Living After Midnight is a compilation album of Judas Priest's hits, dating from their 1978 album Killing Machine (Hell Bent for Leather in the United States) through Painkiller (1990).
 This album was released in 1997.
 In 2009 the album was reported to have sold 564,000 copies in the United States.

 In the booklet, the band lists its entire Sony/Columbia discography.
 As a result, tracks from the group's first two albums Rocka Rolla and Sad Wings of Destiny are not featured, having been recorded for Gull Records and for which the band no longer owned the copyright.

-In 2002, Sony made a reissue with 18 songs and a different track list.